Change Leadership: How to Lead Change Effectively (2025)

-For example, Apple’s iPhone, Microsoft’s Office Suite, and Tesla’s electric vehicles have transformed society and user experience in the era of digital innovation.
+For example, Apple’s iPhone, Microsoft’s Office Suite, and Tesla’s electric vehicles have transformed society and user experience in digital innovation.
 But they have something else in common, too; they were all developed under the guidance of transformational change leaders.

-In this blog, we dive deeper into the concept of change leadership, its models, and how to become a successful change leader.
+In this blog, we explore the concept of change leadership, its models, and how to become a successful change leader.

 Change leaders are not the same as change managers or practitioners.
 While change managers administer change to achieve short-term goals, change leaders command, influence, and advocate for long-term transformation initiatives.
-If employees are the driver of change initiatives, change leaders are the ones that empower them to provide inputs.
-Leaders of change are the ones who engage with the initiative rather than impose change.
+If employees are the drivers of change initiatives, change leaders empower them to provide input.
+Leaders of change engage with the initiative rather than impose change.

 For example, General Electric transformed its electrical motors business from 0% to 25% ROI by leveraging market intelligence to enhance employee performance through business innovation.
 Change leaders at GE Motors employed techniques such as competitor product analysis and customer visits to transform its business.